Primary

 Stay low throughout the movement with a slight forward lean, just like a speed skater.
 Swing your arms across your body to generate momentum and maintain rhythm.
 Land softly on the ball of your foot with a bent knee, absorbing impact through your glute.

-Want Skater Hops in your program?
+See where Skater Hops fits in your weekly plan

 Stand on right leg, left leg slightly behind.